howl-editor/howl/site/source/doc/manual/configuration.md

 - There's no need to `require` any class/module/etc. that comes with Howl.
   They're all available upon access.
 You can still require them explicitly if you want to however.
+  One exception to this is the module `howl` however.
+Requiring it will to an error preventing the editor to start.

 - We use [mode.configure](../api/mode.html#configure) for specifying the mode variable rather than setting it using the config object of an existing mode